-We evaluate our method HiCrowd against MPC, ORCA, SARL, and CrowdAttn in both \emph{online} (pedestrians react via ORCA) and \emph{offline} (pedestrians replay and do not react) settings on the ETH-UCY and our Synthetic dataset.
+We evaluate our method HiCrowd against MPC, ORCA, SARL, and CrowdAttn in both \emph{online} (pedestrians react via ORCA) and \emph{offline} (pedestrians replay and do not react) settings on the ETH-UCY and Synthetic dataset.

-Evaluation results in the online setting are shown for ETH-UCY in \cref{tab:online_eth} and for the Synthetic dataset in \cref{tab:online_syn}.
+Evaluation results in the online setting are shown for ETH-UCY in \cref{tab:online_eth} and for Synthetic dataset in \cref{tab:online_syn}.
 HiCrowd achieves the best overall performance, with full success and the lowest navigation time and path length.
 In the online setting, baseline methods achieve high success rates but require longer navigation times, exhibiting more frequent reactive adjustments in dense crowd environments.

-Evaluation results in the offline setting are shown for ETH-UCY in \cref{tab:offline_eth} and for the Synthetic dataset in \cref{tab:offline_syn}.
-When pedestrians do not react to the robot, RL-based baselines include SARL and CrowdAttn experience more collisions.
+Evaluation results in the offline setting are shown for ETH-UCY in \cref{tab:offline_eth} and for Synthetic dataset in \cref{tab:offline_syn}.
+When pedestrians do not react to the robot, RL-based baselines, including SARL and CrowdAttn, experience more collisions.
 The pure MPC baseline and ORCA require longer navigation times and make more frequent reactive adjustments.
 HiCrowd maintains a higher success rate, which shows the benefit of aligning with crowd flows rather than relying only on late reactive avoidance.

 Notably, in the offline setting HiCrowd sometimes gets longer path lengths compared to baselines.
 These detours arise from following the pedestrian flow, which helps avoid potential future conflicts and collisions, leading to shorter navigation times and less freezing frequency.
 This illustrates the advantage of proactively aligning with social dynamics, where small path deviations ensure continuous and efficient progress toward the goal.
 Our method consistently achieves the lowest freezing frequency (FF) across all datasets and settings, showing that aligning with pedestrian flows enables continuous progress without getting stuck.
-In contrast, baselines can cause freezing situations where it is forced to stop.
+In contrast, baselines can cause freezing situations, forcing the robot to stop.

-On the other hand, our method does not keep a larger distance to humans (MP).
-However, when following the crowd, our method consistently preserves a social distance larger than \SI{1.2}{\meter}~\cite{hall1966proxemics} across all settings and datasets.
+On the other hand, although our method does not maximize the minimum pedestrian distance (MP) compared to baselines, it consistently maintains a social distance above \SI{1.2}{\meter}~\cite{hall1966proxemics} across all settings and datasets.